 The uptake in open science practices - open access being the most obvious - has been partly driven by policy-enacting organisations (UNESCO, EU, DFG, for instance), but is also a response to academic trends.
-Again, the biomedical and pharmaceutical cases stand out as paradigmatic as regulatory frameworks are constantly changing (Wallach et al., 2018; e.g.,Schniedermann, 2022).
+Again, the biomedical and pharmaceutical cases stand out as paradigmatic as regulatory frameworks are constantly changing (Wallach et al., 2018; Schniedermann, 2022).
 The same has applied in recent years in computer sciences, engineering and artificial intelligence (AI) (Acs et al., 2017; O’Dwyer et al., 2023).
-The ethical use of open (and license-restricted) data, as well as the use of AI in research, have come under close scrutiny from funding and regulatory agencies (UNESCO, 2021; UNESCO & Canadian National Commission, 2022).
+The ethical use of open (and license-restricted) data, as well as the use of AI in research, have come under close scrutiny from funding and regulatory agencies (UNESCO, 2021; UNESCO and Canadian National Commission, 2022).

 Regulatory and policy efforts have been directed at assuring that the structural conditions necessary to guide scientific efforts within innovation-based environments are in place, and that rules and norms needed for compliance with both open science standards and firm-oriented processes are in place.
-The regulatory framework has now been extended to include sustainability, which, because of the ever-increasing requirements of computational resources, imposes a considerable burden on transitioning industries (e.g., Lippolis et al., 2023).
-The economic transition presents both challenge and opportunity for firms and research entities to develop solutions for agricultural and climate-oriented problems (Burkhard et al., 2016).
+The regulatory framework has now been extended to include sustainability, which, because of the ever-increasing requirements of computational resources, imposes a considerable burden on transitioning industries (Lippolis et al., 2023).
+This economic transition presents both challenge and opportunity for firms and research entities to develop solutions for agricultural and climate-oriented problems (Burkhard et al., 2016).
 In these fields, OI has great potential to serve as a conduit for societal solutions by implementing novel technological processes.

-Policymakers have set their sights on the expansion of open science goals in broader terms, as well as in more specific elements that pertain to investment in infrastructure (European Commission, nd, b, a).
-The European Commission, following UNESCO’s open science guidelines, has been funding open science infrastructure as priority.
+Policymakers have set their sights on the expansion of open science goals in broader terms, as well as in more specific elements that pertain to investment in infrastructure (European Commission, nd, a, b).
+The European Commission, following UNESCO’s open science guidelines, has been funding open science infrastructure as a priority.
 This includes funding everything from open repositories (to host and preserve open data from research projects) to article processing charges (APCs).
 Guidelines from both organisations call for a broadening of the scope of funding and support to establish open infrastructure (laboratories, hardware, and research centres) as a new baseline for open science (e.g., De Maria et al., 2020).
 The outcomes are not explicitly defined, nor precisely described; open infrastructure requires investment and maintenance, elements neglected in policy discussion.

 Policymakers must acknowledge openness as central to R&D with the potential to yield returns in key areas (e,g., education, technology, environment).
 Thus, as the Commission notes, open science schemes must address the linkages between research and innovative actors, strengthening the U+I channels that advance the innovation economy.
 It is no surprise that the Commission’s policy guidelines are focused on innovation as crucial for driving education and growth in the region (European Commission, 2020).
-This approach relates to the bloc, but with specific recognition of the Swiss and the British (notwithstanding the UK’s departure from the political entity).
+This approach relates to the bloc, but with specific recognition of the Swiss and the British (notwithstanding the UK’s departure from the EU).
 From this policy perspective, innovation is expected to supplement existing channels linking firms and university research.
 Research funding favours research that replicates previous research programmes rather than anything innovative.